 If it’s nice weather, by all means, of course enjoy the beach!
 Taking a stroll around the esplanade is lovely, and there are a few restaurants and bars to enjoy in the town itself, like the Boardwalk Bar and Restaurant and NC@EX34.

 Ilfracombe is a small harbour town that is currently the gateway to Lundy Island (boats also leave from Bideford, but not at the moment).
 It has a beautiful harbour with a few picturesque fish and chip shops, a rather garish statue of a pregnant lady looking out to sea, and rocky outcrops that can be hiked on.
+There are also lots of great beaches in the area.

 It won’t take you too long to see Ilfracombe on land though; so I would really recommend doing a boat trip.
 These leave the harbour at various times per day and go to lots of different locations.
 We did one with Ilfracombe Sea Safari and sailed all the way to Lynmouth, where we admired the town from the sea and the bay views, saw the Valley of Rocks, and some seals!